netzmacht/contao-toolkit/docs/dca/auto-callbacks.rst

   is appended alongside any manually registered ones, without duplicating itself across repeated `loadDataContainer` invocations.

-This auto-registration only applies to the three listeners above — the deprecated `GenerateAliasListener`, `StateButtonCallbackListener`, `ColorPickerListener`, `FilePickerListener` and `PagePickerListener` are intentionally excluded (see :doc:`callbacks`), as is the generic `AbstractPickerListener`/`AbstractFieldPickerListener` infrastructure (no fixed service/method to tag).
+This auto-registration only applies to the three listeners above — the generic `AbstractPickerListener`/`AbstractFieldPickerListener` infrastructure is intentionally excluded (no fixed service/method to tag).